kaipainenoskari/objectDetection/README.md

 Hobbie project!

-Learning about Computer Vision libraries like OpenCV and Mediapipe face detection.
+Learning about Computer Vision libraries like OpenCV, Ultralytics and Mediapipe face detection.